ArcherDs/You-Dont-Know-JS/up & going/ch1.md

 In some programming languages, you declare a variable (container) to hold a specific type of value, such as `number` or `string`. *Static typing*, otherwise known as *type enforcement*, is typically cited as a benefit for program correctness by preventing unintended value conversions.

-Other languages emphasize types for values instead of variables. *Weak typing*, otherwise known as *dynamic typing*, allows a variable to hold any type of value at any time.
+Other languages emphasize types for values instead of variables. ~~*Weak typing*, otherwise known as~~ *dynamic typing*, allows a variable to hold any type of value at any time.
 It's typically cited as a benefit for program flexibility by allowing a single variable to represent a value no matter what type form that value may take at any given moment in the program's logic flow.

+>#1176 Static/Strong: OCaml/Haskell
+Static/Weak: C++/Java/C# (in most ways, they are kind of a mix) Dynamic/Strong: Python/Erlang
+Dynamic/Weak: Javascript/LUA

 JavaScript uses the latter approach, *dynamic typing*, meaning variables can hold values of any *type* without any *type* enforcement.